 Minerals: You need minerals like zinc for a healthy immune system that can effectively fight infections.
 Look for natural ways to add more essential minerals to your daily intake.

 Parasite-fighting herbs: Parasites are a big drain on your immune system.
 Some also harbor Borrelia and other pathogens.
 Taking parasite-fighting herbs may help you take down the critters.

 As with other complex, chronic illnesses, addressing these fundamental aspects of healing are essential when taking on Lyme coinfections.

 Lousy Lyme Friends

 Remember, Lyme often has company.
 You may be fighting coinfections like Babesia and Bartonella alongside chronic Lyme disease.
-And, opportunistic infections like Mycoplasma and Epstein-Barr virus may gain ground if your immune system is weak.
+And, opportunistic infections like Mycoplasma and Epstein-Barr may gain ground if your immune system is weak.

 Unfortunately, many symptoms of these infections aren’t very specific.
 They often resemble the flu.
 So, don’t conclude you do or don’t have Lyme coinfections based on a symptom list.

 You also can’t exclude the possibility that you have a coinfection based on standard laboratory tests.
 Many of them aren’t very accurate.